 Of the 167 responses to the Costs to CAT Reporters Study used in the analysis of costs associated with reporting to the Central Repository, 49 were from large firms and 118 were from small firms.
 Fifty-one respondents indicated that they have OATS reporting obligations and 116 respondents stated that they do not currently have OATS reporting obligations.
 Of these 51 OATS reporters, 21 were large and 30 were small broker-dealers, with one firm completing all reporting using in-house staffing, 26% using a combination of in-house staffing and outsourcing, 44% of firms outsourcing to clearing firms, and the remaining 26% outsourcing their reporting to service bureaus.
-Of the remaining 116 broker-dealers, self-identified as non-OATS reporters, 90 28 were large and 88 were small.
-Figures for each respondent category have
+Of the remaining 116 broker-dealers, self-identified as non-OATS reporters, which is sufficiently as were small.
+Figures for each respondent category have been provided for reference to support the cost analysis and include the average, median, minimum, maximum, and number of responses received equal to zero (0) or blank.